f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Connect as **david** on BIG-IQ.

+1. First make sure your device has ASM module discovered and imported.

+2. Check if the ASM service is Active.

+System > BIOG-IQ DATA COLLECTION > BIG-IQ Data Collection Devices.

-1. Create the DCD Pool and Log Destinations.
+3. Create the DCD Pool and Log Destinations.
 Navigate to Configuration Tab > LOCAL TRAFFIC > Pools, click Create.

 - Name: bot-remote-dcd-asm-pool
 - Health Monitors: tcp